Andyinater/AutoGen_IterativeCoding/README.md

 This repository demonstrates how a simple iterative coding loop, with history and resume capability, can be implemented in the AutoGen Framework.

 # Overview
-This project results from an extension of the paradigm demonstrated in [AutoGen_MemoryManager](https://github.com/Andyinater/AutoGen_MemoryManager), where allowing an agent to have a fixed, trustworthy memory relieves the cognitive load that would otherwise be necessary to achieve the desired effect.
-The inspiration for this work comes from the author's personal struggles in achieving performant code from the [AutoGen Examples](https://microsoft.github.io/autogen/docs/Examples/AutoGen-AgentChat/) for use cases sufficiently different than those in the example.
-While in its current state, this flow is able to achieve better results on cases that failed in the examples, this repo should also serve as an example of a more generic code production workflow.
+This project results from an extension of the paradigm demonstrated in early versions of [AutoGen_MemoryManager](https://github.com/Andyinater/AutoGen_MemoryManager), where allowing an agent to have a fixed, trustworthy memory relieves the cognitive burden required to achieve the desired effect.
+This work is inspired by the author's personal struggles in achieving performant code when applying the [AutoGen Examples](https://microsoft.github.io/autogen/docs/Examples/AutoGen-AgentChat/) to sufficiently different use cases.
+While this flow can achieve more performant code where the AutoGen Examples failed, it also serves as an example of a more generic code production workflow from which to build upon.

-Currently this project only works to produce python code.
+Currently, this project can only produce Python code.
 With some work, this can be adapted.

 # How it Works